dennispr/WorkToDo/README.md

-# respon to character sketch
+# respond to character sketch

 # WorkToDo